joelford/joelford.github.io/sample_page.md

 </details>

 ### 3. Example Data Explorations
 For brevity, only a small portion of the total features data exploration is shown here.
+Prior to modelling, all features will have been inspecting using Explore() and a decision reached whether to keep or discard.

 <details><summary>Address State</summary>